 If you want to be able to keep your heels down properly while you’re riding then you need to have a certain degree of ankle mobility.
 Without this, it’s going to be very hard for you to keep your heels down consistently.
 You’ll have issues with your feet coming forward in the stirrup especially during a trot or a canter.

 Why do you want to keep your heels down?

 With your weight down into your heels, it gives you a much greater sense of balance and connection with the horse.
-It allows you to keep your bum deep in the saddle and match your horse’s rhythm easily.
+It also allows you to keep your bum deep in the saddle and match your horse’s rhythm easily.

-When your feet come forward, you loose the foothold because your toes start pointing down and you have no more leverage through your legs.
+When your feet come forward, you lose the foothold because your toes start pointing down and you have no more leverage through your legs.
 Now you’re more likely to lean forward and it will be much easier for you to get thrown off balance.

 The issues you’ll face with immobile ankles

 In order to push your weight down through your heel and keep the ball of your foot securely on the stirrup, you’ll need to get your heel below parallel.
 Parallel just won’t cut it because there simply won’t be enough force to properly get your weight down and get yourself as balanced as possible.

 If you haven’t already, try pushing your heels down as far as possible next time you’re on a horse.
 And feel the pressure on the ball of your foot.
 This should give you a much greater sense of stability and balance on the horse.

 You will be able to feel the horse much better beneath you and gain a huge advantage when it comes to a stable trot, canter and especially when it comes to executing a clean jump.

 Of course you also don’t want to go too far down so that your entire body is starting to angle backwards and your legs are starting to straighten.
 This is not good either!
 You want to keep your posture inline right overtop of your heels.